puzl-cloud/example-sanic-server/README.md

 - Python 3.6 or higher
 - `requirements.txt`

-All requirements are installing in `run.sh` file, which should be set as a Docker entry point.
+All the requirements are installing in `run.sh` file, which should be set as a Docker entry point.

 ## Run